Narothe/Matlab-scientific-charts/DC electrical circuits/README.md

 <br>

-## Fourth problem: measurement uncertainties
+## Problem 1.4: measurement uncertainties

 ### Graph of measurement uncertainties as a function of voltage versus current for a resistor